marcoshsq/PY4E/README.md

 </div>

-## (Work in progress - Until the moment I wrote until the pert 03 tuples.
+## (Work in progress - Until the moment I wrote until the part 03 tuples.
 But I intend to rewrite the lessons by adding more content, especially about good practices (PEP8), and more examples.
-But all the exercises are spelled out, so you can do it if you like.)
+But all the exercises are available, so you can do it if you like.)

 If you found this repository, first of all welcome, I hope that some of the materials present here can help you in your studies.